skippyV/BlazorIdentityMongoDbMatteoFabbri/README.md

 UPDATE: If sources are pulled and run WITHOUT setting up user secrets in Visual Studio, then the app will fail upon startup.

+ISSUE: UserManager.GetRolesAsync(ApplicationUser) has an issue and just hangs the app when called.
+Method CheckIfUserIsSuperAdmin() demonstrates issue.
+Hoping, Matteo has the time to investigate.

 Authentication Plan: Customized AuthorizationHandler that uses a non-Identity database (named AccessControl) to correlate users and their access to the resources represented by the AccessControl records.